Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - Make sure the 20mm m2 screw can fit into the hole on the side of the box and that you have enough room to tighten a nut on it -picture-

 - It may prove to be useful to upload the sketches to the Arduino boards at this stage, prior to soldering the components.
 You will need to install the Arduino IDE from the official Arduino website, plug in your Arduino Nano board and install any necessary libraries in order for the Arduino IDE to work with the provided sketches and the board.
-There are many youtube videos on how to do this, I feel like I don't have to bother with a specific segment in the guide for this process.
+There are many youtube videos on how to do this, the process is pretty straight forward.

 - Not needed but may be useful: you may also cut a hole into the box wall where the Arduino Nano USB plug is, for easy access to the board if you plan on updating the scripts (perhaps for other uses) on the board.
 Scripts on the Arduino Nano can only be updated via the USB connection. -picture-